liuyehcf/BlogSource/_posts/Linux-Memory-Management.md

 * `mmap` (Memory Mapping):
     * `man brk/sbrk`
     * Purpose: `mmap` is primarily used for memory mapping, which allows you to map a file, device, or anonymous memory region into the process's address space.
 It can be used for both memory allocation and memory-mapped file operations.
     * Flexibility: `mmap` is more flexible than brk because it can allocate memory in various ways, including mapping files, devices, and anonymous memory.
-It allows you to specify the desired size, protection, and mapping flags.
+It allows you to specify the desired size(but the smallest size is a single page, typically 4KB), protection, and mapping flags.
     * Use Cases: `mmap` is commonly used for dynamic memory allocation in modern Unix-like systems, as well as for memory-mapped I/O, shared memory, and memory-mapped files.
 * `brk` and `sbrk` (Program Break):
     * `man mmap/munmap`